Electrical Reference Workflow: Conduit Fill Check NEC Chapter 9 Reference

 Parallel Conductor Sets

-Use this when the same feeder or conductor makeup is being divided evenly across multiple conduits.
+Use this when the same feeder or conductor makeup is being installed in multiple conduits.
+Field entry defaults to conductors per raceway/set.

 Mixed Conductor Sets